People's Justice Party (Malaysia): Political setback and wilderness (2004–2008)

+Pakatan Rakyat era (2008–2015)

-In the 2008 elections, PKR contested alongside DAP and PAS in a new coalition called Pakatan Rakyat.
+In the 2008 elections, PKR contested alongside DAP and PAS in a new coalition known as Pakatan Rakyat (PR).
 The party won 31 seats in parliament, while DAP and PAS won 28 and 23 seats respectively.
 The 82 seats won by the coalition denied BN a two-thirds majority against a backdrop of rises in inflation, crime, and ethnic tension.

 PKR also successfully contested the state legislative elections which saw the loose coalition of PKR, DAP and PAS forming coalition governments in the states of Kelantan, Kedah, Penang, Perak and Selangor.
 The offices of the Menteri Besar of Selangor and the Deputy Chief Minister of Penang were held by PKR members, Khalid Ibrahim and Fairus Khairuddin, respectively.

-On 14 April 2008, Anwar's five-year ban from contesting in elections, imposed on anyone sentenced to longer than a year in jail, ended.
-A gathering held by supporters numbering celebrating the end of the ban was dispersed by police.
-Despite the ban, Anwar was seen as PKR's de facto leader even while imprisoned.
+Anwar's five-year ban from contesting elections, imposed on anyone sentenced to longer than a year in jail, ended on 14 April 2008.
+A gathering held by supporters celebrating the end of the ban was dispersed by police.
+Despite the ban, Anwar continued being widely seen as PKR's de facto leader throughout his imprisonment.

-Anwar returned to parliament on 28 August 2008, after a landslide victory in the 2008 Permatang Pauh by-election, triggered by Wan Azizah's resignation.
-Quoted as saying "I'm glad to be back after a decade.
-The prime minister has lost the mandate of the country and the nation", Anwar needed at least 30 government lawmakers to defect to form a government.
+Anwar returned to parliament on 28 August 2008 following a landslide victory in the 2008 Permatang Pauh by-election, triggered by Wan Azizah's resignation.
+He was quoted as saying, "I'm glad to be back after a decade.
+The prime minister has lost the mandate of the country and the nation", Despite the claim, Anwar would need at least 30 defections from government lawmakers to form a majority.

-In June 2010, Suara Keadilan's publication was suspended for publishing a report which claimed a government agency had gone bankrupt.
-The Home Ministry, which oversees Malaysia's newspapers, said it was not satisfied with the paper's explanation for the allegedly inaccurate report.
+In June 2010, the party's official newspaper, Suara Keadilan, was suspended over an article alleging that the Federal Land Development Authority (Felda) had gone bankrupt.
+Government officials and Felda itself rejected the assertion as inaccurate.
+The Malaysian Home Ministry responded by issuing a show-cause letter to the publication demanding an explanation, to which the ministry stated that it was unsatisfied with the response given by the editors.
+The Home Ministry afterwards declined to renew the newspaper's publishing permit, which had expired on 30 June 2010, thereby halting its regular publication.
+The decision was made under the Printing Presses and Publications Act 1984, which grants the ministry broad authority to regulate and revoke publication permits.
+The suspension drew criticism from civil society organisations and press freedom advocates, who viewed the move as a regulatory pressure on opposition-linked publications in Malaysia.

-In 2012, Anwar was acquitted of a separate sodomy charge from 2008.
-He was accused by Saiful Bukhari Azlan, his aide, of sodomising him.
+On 9 January 2012, Anwar Ibrahim was acquitted of a separate sodomy charge from 2008 by the Kuala Lumpur High Court, presided over by Judge Mohamad Zabidin Diah.
+He had been accused by his former aide, Saiful Bukhari Azlan, of sodomising him.
+The court determined that the prosecution had failed to establish elements of the offence beyond a reasonable doubt, leading to Anwar's full discharge from the case.